XiaoDu-flying/awesome-paper/README.md

 ## A repository for great paper across various domain in LLMs.

-We are a group of students who have just begun our research careers.
-These articles are a collection that we found helpful after reading, and we hope they can be of assistance to everyone.
+*"We are a group of students who have just begun our research careers.
+These articles are a collection that we found helpful after reading, and we hope they can be of assistance to everyone."*

 # Paper List

 - A Comprehensive Survey of Retrieval-Augmented Generation (RAG) Evolution, Current Landscape and Future Directions